Jayalakshmi999/assignment2-Medikonda/README.md

 | Texas | The alamo | 4 hours |
 _ _ _
 #  Pithy Quotes
-> The Journey of a thousand miles begins with one step.
+> The Journey of a thousand miles begins with one step. *--Lao Tzu*

-*Lao Tzu*

-> Get busy living or get busy dying.
+> Get busy living or get busy dying. *--Stephen King*

-*Stephen King*
 _ _ _
 # Code Fencing
 > What does that mixin mean?